WOLFRAM LANGUAGE TUTORIAL

 Controlling the Precision of Results

-In doing numerical operations like NDSolve and NMinimize, Mathematica by default uses machine numbers.
-But by setting the option WorkingPrecision->n you can tell it to use arbitrary-precision numbers with n-digit precision.
+In doing numerical operations like NDSolve and NMinimize, the Wolfram Language by default uses machine numbers.
+But by setting the option WorkingPrecision->n you can tell it to use arbitrary‐precision numbers with n‐digit precision.

 Options for controlling precision and accuracy.

-Given a particular setting for WorkingPrecision, each of the functions for numerical operations in Mathematica uses certain default settings for PrecisionGoal and AccuracyGoal.
+Given a particular setting for WorkingPrecision, each of the functions for numerical operations in the Wolfram Language uses certain default settings for PrecisionGoal and AccuracyGoal.
 Typical is the case of NDSolve, in which these default settings are equal to half the settings given for WorkingPrecision.

 The precision and accuracy goals normally apply both to the final results returned, and to various norms or error estimates for them.
-Functions for numerical operations in Mathematica typically try to refine their results until either the specified precision goal or accuracy goal is reached.
+Functions for numerical operations in the Wolfram Language typically try to refine their results until either the specified precision goal or accuracy goal is reached.
 If the setting for either of these goals is Infinity, then only the other goal is considered.

-In doing ordinary numerical evaluation with N[expr, n], Mathematica automatically adjusts its internal computations to achieve n-digit precision in the result.
+In doing ordinary numerical evaluation with N[expr,n], the Wolfram Language automatically adjusts its internal computations to achieve n‐digit precision in the result.
 But in doing numerical operations on functions, it is in practice usually necessary to specify WorkingPrecision and PrecisionGoal more explicitly.